 Program Name Newcomer Academy

 Location Number 186

-Program Type A5 - An alternative education program that is a district-operated facility with no definable attendance boundaries that is designed to remediate academic performance, improve behavior or provide and enhanced learning experience.
+Program Type A5 - An alternative education program that is a district-operated facility with no definable attendance boundaries that is designed to remediate academic performance, improve behavior or provide an enhanced learning experience.

 Off-site program - an alternative education program located in a separate and dedicated program facility not located within the student's assigned school

 Student Ages Served 11 to 21

 Grades Served 6 to 12

 Newcomer Academy (Newcomer) is a middle and high school for recent arrivals to the United States up to age 21 who are not native English speakers.
-Now in its 14th year of operation, the school focuses on helping students develop English language skills quickly while progressing (or catching up) in all school subjects.
+The school focuses on helping students develop English language skills quickly while accelerating (or catching up) in all school subjects.
 Most of Newcomer Academy's students attend for one to two years, with students departing at the end of the school year so they can move to a comprehensive school at the beginning of the year.